 - To be considered for financial aid, families must complete the Financial Aid Application, available once a family has applied through the online application.
 All supporting materials (tax information, statement of need, etc.) must be included in the financial aid submission in order for an application for financial aid to be considered.

 - The amount of financial aid granted and the balance due are reflected on an invoice included in program acceptance materials.
 Any outstanding balance must be paid by June 10, 2017, unless arrangements have been made with CTD for a payment plan.

 Students with financial need applying to the following technology courses are eligible to apply for the Sandra Dennhardt Technology Scholarship:

 - Introduction to Java Programming Honors, HTML & CSS Honors, or C++ Programming Honors

 To apply, complete the online application form.
 As part of the application, students must submit an "essay", conceived and developed by the student, explaining why they chose the course, what goal they hope to achieve by taking the course, and why they think developing technology skills like the ones learned in the course will be valuable for future courses or career choices.
 Essays may be in written form (e.g. approximately 250 word statement) or other media (e.g. 30–60 second audio, video).

 If you are not applying for financial aid, parents/guardians must also submit a brief statement (a paragraph or two) describing the need for financial support.

-The application deadline for this scholarship was April 15.
+The application deadline for this scholarship is April 14.